benbridts/aws-undocumented-api-models/README.md

 Model files for undocumented AWS APIs

 # Usage
+After checking out this repo, run `git submodule update` to download the repositories linked in the vendor folder.

 Include the models directory in the `AWS_DATA_PATH` ([see the botocore documentation][botocore-loaders]).

 After that you will have mulitple services starting with an underscore.
 All availble services are shown by `aws help`